finger563/cbsat/doc/src/results.rst

 Compositional Analysis
 ~~~~~~~~~~~~~~~~~~~~~~

+Now that we have precise network performance analysis for aggregate
+flows or singular flows on individual nodes of the network, we must
+determine how best to compose these flows and nodes together to
+analyze the overal system.
+The aim of this work is to allow the flows
+from each application to be analyzed separately from the other flows
+in the network, so that application developers and system integrators
+can derive meaningful perfomance predictions for specific
+applications.

 We have implemented min-plus calculus based compositional operations
 for the network profiles which allow us to compose and decompose
 systems based on functional components.
 For network flows, this means